 At The Russell School we value and celebrate every individual; inclusion is central to our ethos and to the culture of the entire school community.
+We believe in determination aspiration, respect and excellence for all and aim to:

 Children may be identified as requiring additional support in the following areas: